20 Best Foods for Pregnancy: A Guide to Eating Healthy for You and Your Baby

 8. Oatmeal

-The intake of complex carbohydrates is essential for our bodies; even more so for pregnant women.
-Carbohydrates provide almost instant energy to fuel our day to day activities.
+The intake of complex carbohydrates is essential for our bodies, even more so for pregnant women.
+Carbohydrates provide almost instant energy to fuel our day-to-day activities.
 Oatmeal is not only a good source of energy but also helps lower cholesterol levels.
-Additionally, oatmeal is also rich in selenium, calcium, Vitamin B1, and phosphorous.
+Additionally, oatmeal is also rich in selenium, calcium, Vitamin B1, and phosphorus.

 9. Salmon

-Salmon, rich in omega-3 fatty acids, calcium and proteins can also be included in measured proportions in your pregnancy diet, but only after consulting your nutritionist.
-It consists of fatty acids such as omega-3, which are essential for the development of the nervous system and the brain of the unborn baby.
+Salmon, rich in omega-3 fatty acids, calcium and proteins, can also be included in measured proportions in your pregnancy diet, but only after consulting your nutritionist.
+It consists of fatty acids such as omega-3, which are essential for the development of the nervous system and the brain of the unborn baby (6).

-Tip: The easiest way to incorporate salmon into your diet is to pan sear salmon filet in olive oil, sprinkle with salt and pepper and have it once a week if your dietician/nutritionist deems safe for you to have it.
+Tip: The easiest way to incorporate salmon into your diet is to pan sear a salmon filet in olive oil, sprinkle with salt and pepper and have it once a week if your dietitian/nutritionist deems it safe for you to have it.

 10. Greek Yoghurt